hazendaz/displaytag/src/site/markdown/tut_basic.md

 ignored.

-Adding content in the column body you can easily concatenate or "decorate" fields available in objects in the list.
-See the [implicit objects](#tut_implicitobjects.html) chapter for more details.
+Adding content in the column body you can easily concatenate or decorate fields available in objects in the list.
+See the [implicit objects](tut_implicitobjects.html) chapter for more details.

 The property attribute specifies what getXXX method is called on each item in the list.
 So for the second column, getName is called.
 By